zabuza-momochi/DataStructures/README.md

 # AIV_projects
-Collection of AIV projects and excercises made during the last year of AIV programming course (3° year), developed using different types of languages and architectures to develop and optimize low-level programming skills.
+AIV project made during the last year of AIV programming course (3° year), developed using C language to develop and optimize low-level programming skills.
-For example: assembly for MOS65002, MIPS, X86 CPUs or projects created in C and C++ using external libraries such as RayLib etc.
+The project contains the implementation of data structures such as linked lists, doubly linked lists, sets and dictionaries.
+The structures were implemented using libraries available in C such as stddef.h, string.h, stdio.h, stdlib.h.

 DISCLAIMER:
 The external material included in the various projects belongs to third parties.